jlguo9/Analyzing-Iowa-Liquor-Sales-Data/docs/project_report.md

-# <u> CMPT 732 Big Data Project Report</u>
+# <u> CMPT 732 Big Data Project Report</u> -> [Link](https://pages.github.sfu.ca/sna101/3_datamen_CMPT_732_project/project_report)

 ## Problem definition:
 *What is the problem that you are trying to solve?
 What are the challenges of this problem?*

-When any business owner decides to open a new store(or expanding an existing business) at new city or a new neighbourhood, It can be challenging for business owners to decide on the best location for their stores so that they can make more profits.
+When any business owner decides to open a new store(or expanding an existing business) at new city or a new neighbourhood, It can be challenging for business owners to decide on the best location/products for their stores so that they can make more profits.
-Not only that, a few more questions arise such as

-- How are the sales of specific products of their domain?
-- How much revenue does other business in same domian make?
-- What products drives the most sales?
-- What are the most popular products among different regions of the city they plan to expand or open their business in?
-- Are there any seasonal changes in how products are consumed?

-*and more...*
+Also, when a Vendor salesmen approach business owners  asking them to keep/sell their products.
+A good analysis is need to check how theses products are doing in the market for that city.

 Analysis on above questions is necessary to take decisions such as the optimal location for their business,  what products they will sell, and how to increase sales when starting a new or expanding an existing business in a new city.